Murders of Alison Parker and Adam Ward: Murders

 At the time of the shooting, Alison Parker and Adam Ward were conducting a live interview with Vicki Gardner at Moneta's Bridgewater Plaza about upcoming events for the 50th anniversary of Smith Mountain Lake, 26 mi southeast of Roanoke.
 The shooting occurred at 6:46 a.m.
 EDT in the middle of the segment, which was broadcast on WDBJ's morning news program Mornin.
 Video of the incident showed Parker conducting the interview when at least eight gunshots were heard, followed by screams.
 Ward's camera fell to the ground, briefly capturing the image of Flanagan holding a Glock 19 9mm pistol.

-WDBJ then switched back to Mornin anchor Kimberly McBroom at the station's news studio, seemingly surprised and confused by what had just happened.
+WDBJ then switched back to Mornin anchor Kimberly McBroom at the station's news studio, seemingly surprised, confused and unsure of how to react to what had just happened.
 She later stated that she believed the noises could have been a car backfiring or shots being fired in the background.

 Immediate aftermath

 Parker and Ward died at the scene.
 Gardner was also shot, but she survived following surgery at Carilion Roanoke Memorial Hospital.
 According to the state medical examiner's office, Parker died from gunshot wounds to her head and chest, while Ward died from shots to his head and torso.
 Gardner was shot in the back after she curled into a fetal position in an attempt to play dead.
 A total of fifteen shots were fired.

 Staff in the WDBJ newsroom reviewed video of the incident from Ward's fallen camera and identified Flanagan as the likely gunman.
 They alerted general manager Jeffrey Marks, who passed the information to the Franklin County sheriff.
-Flanagan faxed ABC News at 8:23 a.m. and then phoned shortly after 10:00 a.m., making a confession.
+Flanagan sent a fax to ABC News at 8:23 a.m. and then phoned shortly after 10:00 a.m., making a confession.
 During the ensuing manhunt, authorities tracked Flanagan's cell phone to locate him.

 Flanagan abandoned his Ford Mustang at the Roanoke–Blacksburg Regional Airport and drove a rented Chevrolet Sonic north on I-81, then east on I-66.
 An automated license plate reader in a Virginia state trooper's car identified the rented Sonic at 11:20 a.m.
 The trooper called for backup and attempted to initiate a traffic stop, but Flanagan sped away.
 His car ran off the side of the road and struck an embankment near Markham after a pursuit of less than two miles.
 Flanagan was found inside the car with gunshot wounds to the head, which were apparently self-inflicted while he was driving.
 He was airlifted to Inova Fairfax Hospital in Falls Church, where he was declared dead at 1:26 p.m.